From the Pyre: Promotion and singles

 On 17 July 2025, the band released the lead single "This Is the Killer Speaking" alongside a music video and the announcement for the album.
 The song, which originally debuted live at the Metronome Festival in Prague in June 2024, was described in Billboard as "jaunty" and "country-tinged".
+In the U.S., the single reached No. 17 on the Adult Alternative Airplay chart and #26 on the Alternative Airplay chart.
 The second single, "The Scythe", was released on 5 September with another music video and additional details for their upcoming tour.
 On 1 October, they released the third single "Second Best" with a lyric video.
 The song, which took inspiration from Sparks (whom they covered on "This Town Ain't Big Enough for Both of Us" the previous year), was written by the Last Dinner Party's guitarist Emily Roberts, and it is based on her experience in a past relationship that involved recurrent betrayal.
-Upon the album's release, the band revealed a music video for the album track "Count the Ways".
-On 16 November 2025, band released the music video for "Sail Away".
+Upon the album's release, the band released the album's fourth single and music video for "Count the Ways" which reached No. 29 on the Adult Alternative Airplay chart.
+On 16 November 2025, band released the music video for "Sail Away"..On 11 December 2025 they released a video for "Agnus Dei".

 The band began a UK tour in October 2025 and will embark on a thirty-one date North American tour in March 2026.

 Critical reception

-Another aggregator, AnyDecentMusic?, gave the album 8.3 out of 10 based on 18 reviews.
+Another aggregator, AnyDecentMusic?, gave the album 8.2 out of 10 based on 19 reviews.
 Writing for The Line of Best Fit, John Amen gave the album an 8/10 rating and concluded, "Pyre, like/perhaps slightly more than Prelude, is fiercely ambitious, gloriously messy, and wickedly entrancing".